-An officer under Antony’s command, Ventidius, has won a military victory, but tells another officer that he will downplay it when reporting to Antony: “Better to leave undone, than by our deed / Acquire too high a fame when him we serve’s away” (III.i.14-15).
+An officer under Anthony’s command, Ventidius, has won a military victory, but tells another officer that he will downplay it when reporting to Anthony: “Better to leave undone, than by our deed / Acquire too high a fame when him we serve’s away” (III.i.14-15).
 This is frighteningly true office politics for those sick institutions where your competence threatens your superiors.
-Ventidius could do more, but it would offend Antony, so he’ll play up the fear struck by Antony’s name instead.
+Ventidius could do more, but it would offend Anthony, so he’ll play up the fear struck by Anthony’s name instead.

-Agrippa and Enobarbus mention recent events and Octavia’s sorrow at leaving Rome with Antony, and they try to outdo each other in praising the other’s superior: Caesar and Antony.
-Lepidus, to Enobarbus, is the beetle between two “shards” (wing-cases) (III.ii.20) — that is, Caesar and Antony are two glorious wings, and Lepidus is the insect in the middle.
+Agrippa and Enobarbus mention recent events and Octavia’s sorrow at leaving Rome with Anthony, and they try to outdo each other in praising the other’s superior: Caesar and Antony.
+Lepidus, to Enobarbus, is the beetle between two “shards” (wing-cases) (III.ii.20) — that is, Caesar and Anthony are two glorious wings, and Lepidus is the insect in the middle.

 Back in Alexandria, Cleopatra solicitously interrogates the messenger she had terrorized earlier about Octavia.
 She wants to know about her height, voice, gait, the shape of her face, hair color, and so forth.
 Cleopatra twists his description so that she can declare Octavia “dull of tongue, and dwarfish” (III.iii.16).